atlasalad/LC-AtlasAvatars/README.md

 # LC-AtlasAvatars
 Repository for Mod.
 More so for any issue reporting.

+I am unsure on what license so I chose what I thought best.
+Don't jump me pls

 **This is a ModelReplacementAPI Template Project**

 **Skins Currently Included:**